-Released January 11, 1944: (running time 1 hour and 7 minutes) Her boyfriend in Kansas City thinks she should be home with him instead of chasing a career on Broadway, but Joan is determined to find success on the stage.
+Released January 11, 1944: (running time 1 hour and 7 minutes) Her boyfriend in Kansas City thinks she should be his wife and homemaker instead of chasing a career on Broadway, but Joan is determined to find success on the stage.

 Directed by Wallace Fox

 Written by David Silverstein, Stanley Rauh and Sam Neuman

-The Actors: Frances Langford (Joan Terry), Edward Norris (Steve Dexter), Iris Adrian (Glenda Benton), Craig Woods (James Blake), Linda Brent (Thelma Mason), Alec Craig (Theodore 'Pop' Billings), Ariel Heath (Sue Collins), Lorraine Krueger (Ann), Gladys Blake (Janie, Draper's secretary), Charles Judels (Felix Black), Charles Williams (Louis Horton), Renee Helms (Polly), Marcy McGuire (Louise), Horace B. Carpenter (stage doorman), Jack Chefe (headwaiter Pierre), Bess Flowers (Miss Cunningham, Dexter's secretary), Eddie Kane (Alexander Draper, producer), Larry Steers (Mr. Bronson the casting director)
+The Actors: Frances Langford (Joan Terry), Edward Norris (Steve Dexter), Iris Adrian (Glenda Benton), Craig Woods (James Blake), Linda Brent (Thelma Mason), Alec Craig (Theodore 'Pop' Billings), Ariel Heath (Sue Collins), Lorraine Krueger (Ann), Gladys Blake (Janie, Draper's secretary), Charles Judels (Felix Black, Broadway producer), Charles Williams (Louis Horton, Black's partner), Renee Helms (Polly), Marcy McGuire (Louise), Horace B. Carpenter (stage doorman), Jack Chefe (headwaiter Pierre), Bess Flowers (Miss Cunningham, Dexter's secretary), Eddie Kane (Alexander Draper, Broadway producer), Larry Steers (Mr. Bronson the casting director)

 Free Download of the movie "Career Girl"